ndeshp2s/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a PhD candidate working in the filed of autonomous vehicle navigation in urban environments.
+I am a PhD candidate working in the filed of autonomous driving.
-The focus of this research work has been on using Deep Reinforcement Learning for solving autonomous navigation problem.
+The focus of this research work has been on using Deep Reinforcement Learning for solving autonomous navigation problem in urban environments.
 The reseach is conducted in a collaborative framework between the lab INRIA and the Mathematics, Information Science and Technology, Computer Science (MSTII) Doctoral School of the Universitiy Grenoble-Alpes (UGA), both in the beautiful city of Grenoble.
 The research work is supervised by Anne Spalanzani and Dominique Vaufreydaz.